 This is Day 3!
 After worship and a few more teachings, the last activity on our agenda was to walk through a door, symbolically leaving all the things behind that we didn't want to bring with us on the other side.
 I took my time to prepare my heart in prayer.
 There was a new volunteer on this day that kept coming up to me to ask me if I was ready to walk through.
 I assured her I was okay for now and would go soon.
 I tried not to feel pressured, but I eventually gave in when the volunteer checked in with me after a 4th time.
 I knew in my heart I wasn't ready but I kept being pulled out of my time in worship.
 Tell me WHY as I got to the door, the lock was loose (it was one of those double doors with locks that go into the ceiling).

 This meant the door was not staying in place.
 This didn't happen with anyone else.
 They were able to walk through and shut the door firmly.
-I finally spoke up for myself.
+I spoke up for myself.
 I told them I wanted the door to fully be SHUT without both doors swinging back and forth when I walk through.
-While I know it was simply a symbolic activity, I felt in my heart like this one was important for me.
-So the team member took me to a door that was working well🥳.
+While I know it was simply a symbolic activity, I felt in my heart like this one was too important.
+So the team member took me to a door that was working well.
 As I started to pray by this door, someone on the other side opened it and frightened me.
-I laughed it off, because I was no longer surprised about something like this happening!
-Why didn't this happen with anyone else???😂 cha.
+At this point I just laughed it off, because I was no longer surprised about something like this happening. cha man.
 I started praying again from the start.
 And guess what!?
 After all of that, I walked through and SLAMMED THE DOOR BEHIND ME!!!!!!
 On the other side was Pastor Bob, who prayed for me.
-My experience was far from perfect, but I'm SO THANKFUL for the challenges and pushing through it nonetheless.

 The True Test